BD-Arfat/mobile-client/README.md

 4) Authenticated User can Add products
 5) He/she can make a Product
 6) He/she can change product status and delete from Wishlist
-7) Here Firebase is used for login and I have used dark and light mood here.
-And fully responsive

 <h2>Technology used:</h2>